-Tourist visitors from the UK will be electronically logged into and out of the Schengen zone and will use the “non EU passports” line at immigration.
+Tourist visitors from the UK will be electronically logged into and out of the Schengen zone, their passports will be stamped and they must use the “non EU passports” line at immigration.

 British citizens will be limited to stays of no more than 90 days in any rolling 180 day period, in the Schengen zone.
 The “rolling” 180 day period makes this complex – visitors will not be able to stay for 90 days, return to their home country for a short visit, and then come back to Lanzarote.

 Here’s a handy calculator so you can check your dates: Schengen Calculator.

 British citizens will need six months on their passports beyond their planned leaving date, and their passports must be less than ten years old, based on the date of issue.
 Here’s passport checker to make sure yours is valid for travel.

 British citizens will not require a visa for entry for stays of less than 90 days, as long as they will not be working.

 Sometime in 2021 the EU will be introducing a visa waiver scheme for visitors from outside the EU, similar to the US ESTA.
 It will be called ETIAS.
 The visa waiver will be valid for a year and will cover all Schengen zone countries.
 It’s thought it will cost around €7 per year.